SBI Model – Learn About the Situation, Behaviour, Impact Model and How to Use it Effectively

 You follow up a few weeks later to find out why he hasn’t made any changes.
 Then, you discover that he didn’t understand what he could do to improve – your feedback simply prompted more questions.
 He was left thinking ‘What’s good about achieving the KPI’s and how can I do more?’ and ‘What’s wrong with my people skills?’.

-The Situation – Behaviour – Impact (SBI) feedback model helps you deliver more effective feedback.
+The Situation – Behaviour – Impact (SBI Model) feedback framework helps you deliver more effective feedback.
 It focuses your comments on specific situations and behaviours and then outlines the impact that these behaviours have on others.

 The feedback becomes, ‘Last week at the senior management meeting you delivered some great KPI’s.
 Well done.
 This meant that we could meet the customer’s demands for that week.
 On a separate note, I read the feedback from the employee survey and you scored 67/100 from your team which means that you have the potential to lose some people.
 We don’t want that.
 What ideas do you have for improving this?’.